matteobolner/bdp2_covid_tracker/README.md

 **docker-compose.yml** --> used by docker-compose to build the application stack

-**.docker** --> contains the Dockerfile used to build the image available on DockerHub, based on the official Jupyter notebook minimal image
+**.docker** --> contains the Dockerfile used to build the image available on DockerHub, based on the official Jupyter notebook minimal image, with the addition of the python plotting library Matplotlib

 **.work** --> contains the actual Jupyter notebook for the data analysis